NTSB: Dali had two blackouts on day before bridge strike

 The figure below, taken from the report, shows a simplified one-line electrical diagram of the Dali electrical power distribution system.
 The breakers shown reflect their positions at departure on March 26.

 The NTSB preliminary report says that ship’s electrical power was supplied by four alternating current generators, which were each driven by a diesel engine.
-Generator nos.
+Generator Nos.
 1 and 4 were rated for 4,400 kW, and generator nos.
 2 and 3 were rated for 4,000 kW.
 The generators were connected to a 6,600-volt high-voltage (HV) main electrical bus by the vessel’s power management system that powered various shipboard equipment, including the main engine lubricating oil pumps, the bow thruster and reefer containers.

 A 440-volt low-voltage (LV) electrical bus was connected to the HV bus via redundant step-down transformers (TR1 and TR2 in figure 5).
 The LV bus powered vessel lighting and other equipment, including steering gear pumps and the main engine cooling water pumps.
 Breakers were located on either side of the step-down transformers—HR1 and HR2 on the HV side, LR1 and LR2 on the LV side.
 The LV bus could also be split with an installed bus tie (LVR in figure).
 The bus was designed to be normally operated with the LV bus tie closed, which was the configuration during the accident voyage.